videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/display-audio-video.md

 # Display Audio and Video

-In these guide we will take a look at how to render the participant's audio and video on the screen.
+In this guide we will take a look at how to render the participant's audio and video on the screen.

 ## Rendering Participant

+The theree steps are involve to achieve this process.

+1. Get Mic and Webcam Status
+2. Rendering Video
+3. Rendering Audio

-### Mic and Webcam Status
+### `1.
+Get Mic and Webcam Status`

-Before rendering the participant we must know if the participant has his audio or video turned on or off.
-So we will start by rendering the frames of the participant with there name in it if the webcam is turned off else we will render the video.
+We must determine whether the participant's audio or video is on or off before rendering him or her.
+Hence, if the webcam is not turned on, we will begin by rendering the participant's frames with their name in them; otherwise, we will render the video.

-1. Lets get all the `participants` from the `useMeeting` and render the simple boxs with there name.
+**`Step 1:`** Let's get every `participants` from `useMeeting` and create a straightforward box with each person's name.

 ```js
 const MeetingView = () => {